@joystick.js/test

 By testing in these four areas, you can gain confidence that your UI behaves how you'd expect for your users.

-Using the test.render() method
+Using the test.render() Method

 To generate an in-memory instance of your component for testing, call the test.render() method from @joystick.js/test, passing the path of the component you'd like to test: